Frequently Asked Questions

 4) Where do I park my car when camping along the FBR Paddle Trail℠?

 Parking is available at most boat launches, but long-term/overnight parking is not recommended at the following locations (listed upstream to downstream): Champion Park, Lyons Mountain Rd Access, Island Ford River Access, Hap Simpson Park, Pisgah Forest Access, Pleasant Grove Rd Access, Banner Farm Rd Access, Haywood Rd (Hendersonville) Access, Wesfeldt Park, Ledbetter Rd Access, Bent Creek River Park, Hominy Creek River Park, French Broad River Park, Lyman St Access, Jean Webb River Park, Ledges Whitewater Park, Walnut Island River Park, Barnard Park, and Clark’s Landing in TN .
 Avoid leaving valuables in your car if possible.
+We recommend that you work with an outfitter to establish a shuttle.
+They will oftentimes let you leave a car at their shops overnight.

 5) Are there significant rapids on the French Broad, and where are they?